-A MASTERCLASS ON THE THERAPEUTIC DIMENSION OF RITUALS
+A MASTERCLASS ON THE THERAPEUTIC DIMENSION OF PILGRIMAGE

 A Camino Academy event, hosted by DCU at Tilburg University